ronoel/bolt-protocol/README.md

 All operations within the dApp require only sBTC—no STX is needed for transaction fees.

-To use sBTC for paying transaction fees in third-party dApps, you need to:
-1. Use a wallet that supports Bolt Protocol
-2. Top up your Fee Fund with sBTC, which will be used to pay for transaction fees across the Stacks ecosystem
+---

+# Integration Overview

+Bolt Protocol enables two main integration paths for developers and wallets:

+### 1. Native sBTC Transfers (Bolt Contract Functions)

+Use Bolt Protocol's smart contract to transfer sBTC between wallets, with fees paid in sBTC and enable instant transfers.

+- See [Native sBTC Transfer Guide](cookbook/transfer-stacks-to-stacks.md) for example usage.

+### 2. Pay Transaction Fees with sBTC for Any Contract

+Use Bolt Protocol to pay transaction fees in sBTC for *any* contract call on the Stacks blockchain.
+This allows wallets to offer a seamless experience where users never need STX for gas, even when interacting with third-party contracts.

+- See [How to Pay Transaction Fees with sBTC for Any Contract](guides/pay-fee-with-sbtc.md) for integration steps.

+---

 # Contact Us

 * **X (Twitter)**: [@boltprotobtc](https://x.com/boltprotobtc)

+---

-# Integration Options
+# Integration Details

 ## For Wallets

-Wallets can seamlessly implement integration with Bolt Protocol, allowing their users to pay transaction fees with sBTC instead of STX and access instant transfers.
+Wallets can integrate Bolt Protocol to:
+- Allow users to pay transaction fees with sBTC instead of STX
+- Enable instant sBTC transfers between Bolt wallets

+Refer to the guides above for implementation details.

 ## For dApps

-Even if users' wallets don't natively support Bolt Protocol, dApps can implement support directly.
-This allows any dApp to offer users the ability to pay transaction fees with sBTC, improving user experience and increasing adoption.
+dApps can support Bolt Protocol directly, enabling users to pay fees in sBTC even if their wallet does not natively support Bolt.

+---

 ## Key Features